abiquo/code-review-dashboard/README.md

 Deploying to Heroku
 -------------------

 The application can also be deployed to Heroku.
-To deploy it you just have to create the application, configure the Github Api Token and deploy it as follows:
+To deploy it you just have to create the application and deploy it as follows:

     # Create and configure the Heroku application
     heroku create <application name>
-    heroku config:set GITHUB_TOKEN=<github api token>

     # Deploy the application
     git push heroku master